Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 ### Make a Mark

-Let's look at an extremely simple example.
-Here, we're charting calories-per-day using some brute force.
-Let's just create a `Chart` with some `LineMark`s.
+Let's look at a straightforward example.
+Here, we're charting calories per day using some brute force.
+Let's create a `Chart` with some `LineMark`s.

 ```swift
 import SwiftUI